-B2B market research company Clutch recently surveyed 1,030 US consumers to find out which ad formats they prefer most and what makes ads work for them.
+B2B market research company Clutch surveyed 1,030 US consumers to find out which ad formats they prefer most and what makes ads work for them.
 Here are some highlights from the report.

 Users Prefer Facebook Ads the Most